microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 The Semantic Kernel currently includes experimental support for a `WebSearchEnginePlugin` which can be configured via a `IWebSearchEngineConnector` to integrate with a Web Search Services such as Bing or Google.
 The search results can be returned as a collection of string values or a collection of `WebPage` instances.

 - The `string` values returned from the plugin represent a snippet of the search result in plain text.
 - The `WebPage` instances returned from the plugin are a normalized subset of a complete search result.
-Each `WebPage` incudes:
+Each `WebPage` includes:
   - `name` The name of the search result web page
   - `url` The url of the search result web page
   - `snippet` A snippet of the search result in plain text